0atman/noboilerplate/scripts/22-starting-rust.md

 notes:

-Starting with Rustlings, it's written almost the same order as The Book.
+Starting with Rustlings, it's written in almost the same order as The Book.
 This is by design, they are made to be consumed together.

 ---